tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 > But since I do not earn much with "my kind of work," I also have to devote a great deal of time to work for the mass, that is,
 > a more conventional manner of painting -- so I have to work twice as much [p.
 19].

+In trying to understand Mondrian's art, I've spent a considerable amount of time reading his *Collected Writings* -- which can be quite challenging to understand.
+One of the reasons it can be difficult to understand his writings is that he frequently uses the word *plastic,* in expressions such as *plastic means,* *plastic expression,* and *plastic value.*

-The focus of this article is on what Mondrian meant by the word *plastic,* because that term appears frequently in his writings and is essential to understanding them.
+The focus of this article is on how I learned what Mondrian meant by the word *plastic.*
+This required learning about Cubism, which inspired Mondrian's unique style, and Paul Cézanne, who in turn inspired the Cubists.

 ## Piet Mondrian's *Collected Writings*